eclipsesource/jsonforms/README.md

-# JSONForms - Customizable AngularJS forms based on JSON Schema
+# JSONForms - More Forms.
+Less Code
+### Complex AngularJS Forms in the blink of an eye

 JSONForms extends the AngularJS view model approach by eliminating the need to write HTML templates in order to create forms by leveraging the capabilities of JSON and JSON schema.